-Hydrotech Drum Filter HDF12 in the 16, 20 and 24 series is designed for safe operation provided that it is installed correctly and used in accordance with the enclosed instructions.
+Hydrotech Drum Filter Value series HDF16 & 20V, is designed for safe operation provided that it is installed correctly and used in accordance with the enclosed instructions.
 The equipment must be installed correctly and adapted in accordance with local regulations.
 This equipment is designed for use by one or more operators.
 You must read the relevant sections of this manual before using the equipment or carrying out maintenance work.

 - ▶ Pay attention to all warning symbols that appear in this manual.
-If this information is ignored it may result in serious personal injury and/or damage to equipment. - ► Assume all electrical equipment to be live. - ► Consider all hoses and pipes to be pressurised. - ▶ Before carrying out maintenance work, the main power switch (see Figure 2.3) must be turned to the OFF (0) position and locked with a padlock. - ▶ Maintenance and service may only be performed by authorised personnel. - ► Adequate lighting should be used when operating the filter and when working in close proximity to the filter.
+If this information is ignored it may result in serious personal injury and/or damage to equipment. - ► Assume all electrical equipment to be live. - ► Consider all hoses and pipes to be pressurised. - ▶ Before carrying out maintenance work, the main power switch (see Figure 2.3) must be turned to the OFF (0) position and locked with a padlock. - ▶ Maintenance and service may only be performed by authorised personnel. - Adequate lighting should be used when operating the filter and when working in close proximity to the filter. - ▶ The control cabinet for the filter must be placed in a way that the operator has visual contact with the filter unit while operating the control cabinet.